 Unlike a vaccine, a well-functioning immune system will be able to keep up every time a virus mutates.

-It’s almost so obvious that it hurts to say over and over again (see 5 previous newsletters from May 2020):
+This is so obvious that it hurts to say over and over again (see 5 previous newsletters from May 2020):

 Decades of scientific evidence show that deficiency of especially vitamins A, C, D and K as well as deficiency of selenium, magnesium and zinc weakens the immune response and increases the incidence of infections, especially lung diseases.
 (2-10)

-Since then, several studies have been performed on vitamin D against Covid-19, which show significantly less infectivity, shorter hospital stays, milder illness and lower mortality.
-(11-17) This documentation is further strengthened by the fact that the groups that are low in Vitamin D, are those most affected by Covid-19, especially overweight persons, nursing home residents, immigrants, the chronically ill and the elderly.
+Since then, several studies have been performed on vitamin D against Covid-19, which show significantly less infectivity, shorter hospital stays, milder illness, and lower mortality.
+(11-17) This documentation is further strengthened by the fact that the groups that are low in Vitamin D are those most affected by Covid-19, especially overweight persons, nursing home residents, immigrants, the chronically ill, and the elderly.

 Far less than half of the Danish population are within these figures.

 You cannot reach this preferred level, even if you then eat fatty fish every single day; you have to take supplements.